ethereum-optimism/design-docs/protocol/interoperable-ether-transfers.md

 ## Custom Gas Token Chains

-To simplify the solution, custom gas token chains will not be supported and must follow the original four-transaction flow, which includes wrapping and unwrapping `SuperchainWETH`.
+The `SendETH` function will not support custom gas token chains and will revert if called on a custom gas token chain.
+If the `RelayETH` function is called on a custom gas token chain, it will mint `SuperchainWETH` to the recipient.

 # Open Questions
-- **Long-term improvements**: Could this functionality eventually extend to custom gas token chains?
+- **Long-term improvements**: Could the `SendETH` functionality eventually extend to custom gas token chains?
 - **Rollbacks**: How would rollbacks be handled in this implementation?

 # Alternatives Considered